ffund/run-my-experiment-on-geni-blog/2017-02-16-frequency-hopping-spread-spectrum.md

 where `GENI-WIRELESS-USERNAME` is your wireless username assigned by GENI.
 This is usually your regular GENI username with a `geni-` prefix, e.g. `geni-ffund`.
 Also specify the path to the key you have uploaded to the GENI Portal as the `/PATH/TO/KEY`.

-If you are using sandbox 2 or sandbox 7, log in to sb2.orbit-lab.org or sb7.orbit-lab.org, respectively.
+If you are using sandbox 7, log in to sb7.orbit-lab.org.

 Then, you must load a disk image onto the testbed nodes.
 From the testbed console, run: